Probate Q&A Series

 • Sale and Report: Advertise, sell the property, and file a sale report with the clerk.

-• Payment of Debts: Use sale proceeds first to pay validated creditor claims (§ 28A-15-1) and administrative expenses.
+• Payment of Debts: Use sale proceeds first to pay validated creditor claims, subject to the estate claims process and deadlines under § 28A-15-1, and administrative expenses.

-• Distribution: After debts and expenses, distribute net proceeds to adult heirs or release funds from registry to minors at adulthood.
+• Distribution: After debts and expenses, distribute net proceeds to adult heirs or distribute a minor’s share as authorized by law.

 Contact Pierce Law Group for Help with Estate Sales